 Since 2005, hundreds of citizen scientists have made the commitment to protecting New Jersey’s environment by participating in the Rutgers Environmental Stewards Program.
 Offered by Rutgers Cooperative Extension, this 20-week program trains volunteers in important environmental issues affecting New Jersey, enabling them to solve problems in their respective communities.
-Starting late January this year, the program will be offered in four different New Jersey counties, Passaic, Somerset, Union and Atlantic.
-Stewards do not have to be county residents to register for the program, which costs $250.
+Starting late January this year, the program is being offered in four different New Jersey counties, Passaic, Somerset, Union and Atlantic.
+Stewards do not have to be county residents.
+The program costs $250.

 Stewards start out by attending class once a week on topics including climate change, soil health, energy conservation, water resource protection, invasive species management, open space management, habitat conservation, protecting pollinators, environmental policy and more.
 Optional field trips to environmentally significant sites around the state are included as part of the program.

 The program introduces non-scientists to the science underlying key environmental issues in the Garden State.
 Leading researchers from Rutgers are joined by colleagues from government and the non-profit sector to share their knowledge with the Stewards and help them make a difference in their own communities.

 In order to become certified, graduates of the class portion of the program must complete a 60-hour volunteer internship of their choosing.
 Internships are unique and intended to align with the passion of the individual and the needs of the program and community.

 Steward internship projects have included monitoring shorebird populations, composting restaurant food waste, mapping and eradicating invasive species in local parks, restoring native dune vegetation in shore communities, and creating rain gardens, among others.